tidwall/buntdb/README.md

 #### Spatial bracket syntax

-The bracket syntax `[-117 30],[-112 36]` is unique to BuntDB, and it's how the built-in rectangles are processed, but you are not limited to this syntax.
+The bracket syntax `[-117 30],[-112 36]` is unique to BuntDB, and it's how the built-in rectangles are processed.
+But, you are not limited to this syntax.
 Whatever Rect function you choose to use during `CreateSpatialIndex` will be used to process the parameter, in this case it's `IndexRect`.

 - **2D rectangle:** `[10 15],[20 25]`
 *Min XY: "10x15", Max XY: "20x25"*